m-expunged/guacamole-sharp/README.md

 GuacamoleSharp transports the settings for remote connections via an encrypted connection token.
 This is done to provide a bare minimum of protection against rogue connections without to much hassle for users.
 Ideally you should build additional authentication/authorization layers on top of the token.

-The token is used while calling the **connect** method of a guacamole-common-js client instance.
+The token is passed to the guacamole-common-js client instance as a parameter of the connect method.

 ```js
 let tunnel = new Guacamole.WebSocketTunnel('ws://localhost:8080');